Ygarii/Ygarii/README.md

 I’m currently learning some electric and electronic courses.

-I like to play genshin and if I have the time, OW, main Mercy but actually trying to play others Heroes like Ana, Mizuki, Anran.
+I like to play Genshin and if I have the time, OW, main Mercy but actually trying to play others Heroes like Ana, Mizuki, Anran.

 And that's all cause I want to stay understated